-- 125ml (1/2 cup) almond milk
+- 125 ml almond milk

-- 1 tbsp melted coconut oil
+- 1 tbsp coconut oil melted

 - 2 tsp sugar

-- To prepare the yeast add 4 tbsp of water and 1 tsp sugar.
+- To prepare the yeast, add 4 tbsp of water and 1 tsp sugar.
 Mix well and let it rest until it's slightly foamy - usually around 5 minutes, it should be ready by the time the milk mixture has cooled down.

 - Pour all dough ingredients in to a mixing bowl and knead well, add just enough extra flour until it stops being sticky.
-The dough should be really soft and bounce back when slightly poked.
+The dough should be really soft and bounce back when lightly poked.
 Form a ball out of the dough, dust it with some flour and cover it with a cloth.
 Let it rest for 1.5 hours in a warm place.
 It should at least double in size.

-- Place the walnuts, cocoa powder and sugar in a food processor and pulse for a few seconds until all is evenly combined and resembles fine, dark sand.
+- Place the walnuts, cocoa powder and sugar in, a food processor and pulse for a few seconds until all is evenly combined and resembles fine, dark sand.
 Pour the mixture into a bowl and add the milk.
 Mix it in by hand.
 Resist the urge to pout the milk into the food processor you will end up with a large dough like lump that is impossible to spread.

 - Once the dough has risen make sure you have a large surface to work on.
 I usually use the dining table for rolling out the dough.
 Dust the table lightly with flour and place the dough into the center.
 Gently roll it out into a huge circle with about 1m (40inch) in diameter.
 It should be as thin as possible.
 Make sure that it does not stick to the table.
-Add a little bit of flour if neccesary but use it sparingly.
+Add a little bit of flour if necessary but use it sparingly.

 - Spread the filling evenly onto the dough and roll it up.
-Place the dough roll into a lightly greased baking form and let it rest for another 15 minutes at room temperature.
+Place the dough into a lightly greased baking form and let it rest for another 15 minutes at room temperature.
 There is no real rule when it comes to placing the dough into a form.
-You can do that which ever way you like and every time you bake this bread you will have a different pattern - which can be fun.
+You can do that which ever way you like and every time you bake this bread you will, have a different pattern - which can be fun.

-- Brush the dough with the topping and bake it in a preheated oven for 10 minutes at 180°C (350°F).
+- Brush the dough with 1 tablespoon of coconut oil and sprinkle 2 tsp of sugar over it.
+Bake the bread in a preheated oven for 10 minutes at 180°C (350°F).
 Lower the temperature to 150°C (300°F) and bake for another 40-45 minutes.